google/skia/site/user/api/SkPaint_Reference.md

 <a href='undocumented#SkScalar'>SkScalar</a> <a href='#SkPaint_getStrokeMiter'>getStrokeMiter</a>() const
 </pre>

-The limit at which a sharp corner is drawn beveled.
+Returns the limit at which a sharp corner is drawn beveled.

 ### Return Value